SrishtiAcharya/Blood-Donation-Management-System/README.md

-# Donation desk website
+# Blood Donation Management Website
 # Problem Statement:-
-Designing a web portal for management of blood from blood banks.
+Develop and design a web portal for management of blood from blood banks.
 # Objectives and Scope:-

 • To develop a safe platform for blood donation management.